So you're off to India! Here's what you need to pack before you embark on your India adventure

 A trip to the backwaters in Kerala will warrant a swimsuit or bikini.
 That said, given that the weather may be warm when you travel, you may like a dip in the hotel pool after a day of sightseeing wherever you are.
 Don't feel you need to hold back with what you wear on an evening out.
 Anything goes, and you can dress as you would back home.
 If you are headed to a bar or restaurant a more formal look is expected in some establishments, especially for men.
 It's best to take note of the dress code which usually doesn't allow sandals, flip flops or trainers.

-Clothes: Multiply the amount of days you are travelling by two and you should be golden.
+Clothes: Multiply the number of days you are travelling by two and you should be golden.
 It’s always nice to have a choice.

 Deodorant: With changing temperatures, you'll need a really reliable deodorant.